rooklift/fluorine/README.md

 # Usage

-Open a file from the menu, or via command line with `electron . -o filename.hlt`.
+Open a file from the menu, or via command line with `electron . filename.hlt`.
 Drag-and-dropping a file onto the window may also work.
 Once a file is opened, navigate with left and right arrow keys.

 # Thanks